lavabrothers/SelfDrivingWheelchairSD2/README.md

 ## Overview

-SmartStride is an affordable, easy to use mobility system designed to retrofit existing electric wheelchairs with autonomous capabilities.
-The system integrates a Raspberry Pi 5-based control unit that processes data from a magnetometer and an infrared depth sensor (Kinect V2) to enable real-time obstacle detection and navigation.
+SmartStride is an affordable, easy to use mobility upgrade system designed to retrofit existing electric wheelchairs with autonomous capabilities.
+The system integrates a Raspberry Pi 5-based control unit that processes data from a IMU and an infrared depth sensor (Kinect V2) to enable real-time obstacle detection and navigation.
 The goal of this project is to improve the mobility and overall safety of users with limited body control through intelligent motion assistance, all while maintaining an affordable cost and an easy-to-implement modular design.
 We designed the system around the Kinect V2, an inexpensive sensor array that is quite powerful compared to other sensors of its weight class.
 A good example is hospital settings moving patients around.

 ## Features

 The system offers several modes of operation, controlled via a custom ESP32-based wireless controller:

-- **Mapping:** Utilizes the Kinect sensor's IR Flood Sensor to generate a 3D point cloud map of the surroundings by rotating the chair 360°.
+- **Follow Person:** Using the Kinect's camera, the wheelchair will identify and follow the torso of an individual.
 - **Autocruise:** The wheelchair cruises forward at a steady pace and stops promptly if an object obstructs its path.
 Once the path is clear, it continues cruising.
-- **Follow Person:** Using the Kinect's camera, the wheelchair will identify and follow the torso of an individual.
 - **Manual Control:** Reverts to standard joystick operation, allowing the wheelchair to be driven manually, just as it was originally designed.
+- **Mapping:** Utilizes the Kinect sensor's IR Flood Sensor to generate a 3D point cloud map of the surroundings by rotating the chair 360°.

 ## System Architecture